 One thing that traders might notice is that the trading fees or commissions vary from one brokerage to another.
 You will also find that the trading fee differs from one financial product to another.
 These differences in the trading fees of course contribute to the broader confusion, especially among new traders.

 For starters, brokerages that offer low commissions are the ones that enjoy a higher volume of transactions.
-Typically in the retail trading business, brokerages can enjoy lower transaction fees when they generate higher volume of business for the exchange.
+Typically, in the retail trading business, brokerages can enjoy lower transaction fees when they generate higher volume of business for the exchange.

-You can also expect to see lower trading fees for brokerage whose only job is to execute or relay your orders to the main market.
+You can also expect to see lower trading fees for brokerages whose only job is to execute or relay your orders to the main market.
 The moment the brokerage brings in additional services, you can expect to see the trading commissions and fees start to grow accordingly.

-On top of this restriction, these firms charge additional fees such as annual fees and levy a percentage of the transactions as trading commissions.
+On top of this restriction, these firms also charge annual fees and levy a percentage of transactions as trading commissions.

 An online brokerage firm typically manages their services and business completely via the Internet.

 In most cases, the discount brokerage also does not charge any maintenance fee or other costs, but again this is dependent on the trading volumes.
 While it might seem cheaper, traders should opt for this only when they know that they can match the required trading volumes.

-What are the types of trading commissions and fees you can expect
+What are the Types of Trading Commissions and Fees You can Expect

 Types of trading fees (Fixed, percentage, tiered)

-For example, if you bought 100 shares for a stock that is trading at $10, your value of the trade is $1000 (100 shares x $10).
-Thus, the brokerage’s trading fee at 0.5% will be $5.
+For example, if you bought 100 shares of a stock that is trading at $10, your value of the trade is $1000 (100 shares x $10).
+Therefore, if your broker has a fee of .5%, you would pay a commission of $5.

 From the above two examples you can see that the fees between the two types are nearly the same.
 But when you scale up your trading activity you can find a big difference.